LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.1/index.en.md

 ## Brief Summary

-With methods explained above, we can create a station selection mechanism with concepts of administrative regions or topology, and examine the correlations between sensing values by analyzing geospatial features of stations.
+Using the methods described earlier, we can develop a station selection mechanism based on administrative regions or topological concepts.
+Additionally, we can explore the relationships between sensor values by analyzing the geospatial features of these stations.

 # References